bips-hb/bsscomparison/README.txt

     Gurobi Optimizer version 8.1 (linux64) which is mandatory to run the simulation study including best subset selection.
-However, we implemented also examples to re-run the code without best subset selection (the masterscript.R will ask what kind of simulation to re-run).
+However, we implemented also examples to re-run the code without best subset selection (the masterscript.R will ask what kind of simulation to re-run.
+See above.).

     The following R output shows the session Info on our cluster: